wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/using-the-raspberry-pi-for-frc.rst

 -   A web interface for configuring it for the most common functions
 -   Supports an arbitrary number camera streams (defaults to one) that are published on the network interface
--   OpenCV, Network Tables, Camera Server, and language libraries for C++, Java, and Python custom programs
+-   OpenCV, :term:`NetworkTables`, Camera Server, and language libraries for C++, Java, and Python custom programs

 If the only requirement is to stream one or more cameras to the network (and dashboard) then no programming is required and can be completely set up through the web interface.